rust-lang/rfcs/text/0000-c-unwind-abi.md

 deallocate Rust frames without true unwinding on other platforms.

-This RFC specifies that, regardless of the platform or the ABI string (`"C"` or `"C unwind"`), any platform features that may rely on forced unwinding are undefined behavior if they cross non-[POFs][POF-definition].
-For now, however, we do not specify the conditions required to use forced unwinding safely; we will specify this in [a future RFC][unresolved-questions].
+This RFC specifies that, regardless of the platform or the ABI string (`"C"` or `"C unwind"`), any platform features that may rely on forced unwinding will always be considered undefined behavior if they cross non-[POFs][POF-definition].
+Crossing only POFs is necessary but not sufficient, however, to make forced unwinding safe, and for now we do not specify any safe form of forced unwinding; we will specify this in [a future RFC][unresolved-questions].

 [inside-rust-forced]: https://blog.rust-lang.org/inside-rust/2020/02/27/ffi-unwind-design-meeting.html#forced-unwinding